Sadhanaa2006/UART-to-LCD/README.md

 ## 🧠 Working Principle

-* Serial data is transmitted from PC via Virtual Terminal / COMPIM
+* Serial data transmitted from PC via Virtual Terminal / COMPIM
 * AT89C51 receives data using UART (SBUF register)
 * Each character is processed and sent to LCD
 * LCD displays characters in real time using 4-bit mode

 ## 🛠️ Simulation Flow

-* Code is compiled in Keil µVision to generate `.hex` file
+* Code compiled in Keil µVision to generate `.hex`
-* `.hex` is loaded into AT89C51 in Proteus
+* `.hex` loaded into AT89C51 in Proteus
-* UART terminal is connected for input
+* UART terminal connected for input
-* Simulation is run to observe real-time LCD output
+* Simulation run to observe LCD output

 ## 📊 Result

-* Successfully established UART communication with 8051
+* UART communication successfully established
-* Real-time character display on LCD achieved
+* Real-time LCD display of received characters
-* Efficient LCD interfacing using only 4-bit data lines
+* Efficient 4-bit LCD interfacing using minimal I/O pins

 ## 🚀 Skills Demonstrated